CamillaPei/cse15l-lab-reports/labreport5.md

 Hi,

 I'm having trouble with my Bash script that's supposed to compile and run my Java program.
-The script ran without errors, but my there were two failures in `ListExampleTests`.
+The script ran without errors, but there were two failures in `ListExampleTests`.
 Here is a screenshot of my terminal:
 ![SCREENSHOT](lab5_bashresult.jpg)

 Based on what I saw in my terminal, there were two failures in `ListExamplesTests`.
-The first one was in `testFilter` where the actual output was inconsistent with the expected output, specifically, the actual output was the revsered order of expected output.
+The first one was in `testFilter` where the actual output was inconsistent with the expected output.
 The second one was in `testMerge2` that resulted a `test timed out` error.
 The other 3 tests in `ListExamplesTests` passed.

 I check my code, and I think that the failure-inducing input were in `merge` and `filter` method.
 There might be something wrong with how the `merge` method were handling the input lists and how the `filter` method was appending the list.